-Hiking Angel’s Landing: Zion’s Most Epic Trail
+Hiking Angel’s Landing in The Winter: Zion’s Most Epic Trail

 Angel’s Landing, located in Zion National Park, is more than just a hike—it’s an adventure that will test your nerves and leave you in awe.
 I’ve tackled this hike twice, before permits were required—once in the blazing summer sun and once in winter, with snow underfoot.
 Both experiences were unforgettable!

-Getting to the trailhead
+Getting to the Trailhead

 Most of the year, the trailhead is accessible only by the park shuttle, which you can catch from the Zion Canyon Visitor Center.
 During the off-season, you can drive to the Grotto Trailhead directly—but parking is limited, so arrive early.

-Hike facts
+Hike Facts

 - Distance: 5.4 miles (8.7 km) round trip